-Byte 0 1 2 3 4 Data from host Opcode = 0x95 paDutyCycle hpMax deviceSel 0: SX1262 1: SX1261 paLut reserved and always 0x01 paDutyCycle controls the duty cycle (conduction angle) of both PAs (SX1261 and SX1262).
+Byte 0 1 2 3 4 Data from host Opcode = 0x95 paDutyCycle hpMax deviceSel reserved and always 0x00 paLut reserved and always 0x01 paDutyCycle controls the duty cycle (conduction angle).
 The maximum output power, the power consumption, and the harmonics will drastically change with paDutyCycle.
 The values given across this datasheet are the recommended settings to achieve the best efficiency of the PA.
-Changing the paDutyCycle will affect the distribution of the power in the harmonics and should thus be selected to work in conjunction of a given matching network.
+Changing the paDutyCycle will affect the distribution of the power in the harmonics and should be selected to work in conjunction with a given matching network.

-hpMax selects the size of the PA in the SX1262, this value has no influence on the SX1261.
+hpMax selects the size of the PA.
 The maximum output power can be reduced by reducing the value of hpMax.
-The valid range is between 0x00 and 0x07 and 0x07 is the maximum supported value for the SX1262 to achieve +22 dBm output power.
-Increasing hpMax above 0x07 could cause early aging of the device of could damage the device when used in extreme temperatures.
+The valid range is between 0x00 and 0x07 and 0x07 is the maximum supported value to achieve +22 dBm output power.
+Increasing hpMax above 0x07 could cause early aging of the device could damage the device when used in extreme temperatures.